jafingerhut/jafingerhut.github.com/transcripts/2012-rich-hickey-the-language-of-the-system.md

 So build your human interface on top of a programmatic interface, because programmatic interfaces are all you have got in the systems level.
 Nobody is typing into Amazon AWS services.
 No one is like, oh, I am going to, like, use S3.
-You know, they do not do that.
+They do not do that.
 So you want to have the programmatic interface underneath.

 [Time 0:58:50]